elastic/rally/docs/adding_benchmarks.rst

 Separately from a track, we also have "cars" which define the settings of the benchmark candidate (Elasticsearch), like how much heap memory to use, the number of nodes to start and so on.
 Rally comes with a set of default tracks and cars which you can use for your own benchmarks (but you don't have to).

-Tracks are written as JSON files and are kept in a track repository, which is currently located at https://github.com/elastic/rally-tracks.
+Tracks are written as JSON files and are kept in a separate track repository, which is located at https://github.com/elastic/rally-tracks.
 The repository has separate branches for different Elasticsearch versions and Rally will check out the appropriate branch based on the command line parameter `--distribution-version`.
 If the parameter is missing, Rally will assume by default that you are benchmarking the latest version of Elasticsearch and will checkout the master branch of the track repository.

 Example track
 -------------